 So, is it illegal to have a radar detector and a radar jammer at the same time?

-In general, only using radar detector is usually allowed.
-On the other hand, using a radar jammer is strictly forbidden.
+Using the radar detector is allowed, but using a radar jammer is strictly forbidden.
 Most drivers use both devices, due to the fact they are more effective when used together.
-You should know that radar jammers has a certain effect on police equipment and on air traffic control (on radars air companies use).
-This means that they work on completely different way than radar detectors.
+You should know that radar jammer has a certain effect on law enforcement equipment and on air traffic control (on radars air companies use).
+This means that they work in a completely different way than radar detectors.

-Jammers are usually installed as hidden devices, so cops cannot see them.
-However, they will notice that they cannot determine your current speed!
-As a result, you will be checked for these devices.
-And if caught using radar jammers, you’ll likely end up with an expensive fine and also confiscation.
+As for jammers, they are usually installed as hidden devices so cops can’t see them.
+However, they will notice that they cannot determine your current speed.
+And as a result, you will be checked for these devices.
+If you’re caught using radar jammers, you’ll likely end up with an expensive fine and also confiscation of the device.

-Radar jammers are forbidden in all states and unlawful under the federal law.
-Using radar jammers will result in an expensive fine and also confiscation.
-However, laser jammers are not prohibited.
+Radar jammers and laser jammers are forbidden in all states and unlawful under the federal law.

-For specific radar detector laws, there are 41 states that allow their use, while ten states have state laws banning laser jammers: Texas, Utah, Virginia, Oklahoma, South Carolina, Minnesota, California, Illinois, Colorado and Tennessee.
-Radar detectors are actually legal in those states excluding Virginia.
+Radar detectors are legal in those states, excluding Virginia.
 Radar detectors are also prohibited for big trucks in some states like Illinois and New York.

 Before you even buy the perfect radar detector for your needs, you should ask if it’s illegal to have a radar detector in your country or your state.
 The same goes for radar and laser jammers, too.

-Specific rules including mounting of the device are important to research on as well, especially when it might cost you bigger fines or even suspension of license.
-So make sure that a part of your radar detector hunt involves the legality surrounding it for you to fully enjoy its perks and benefits.
+Specific rules including mounting of the device are important to research as well, especially when it might cost you bigger fines or even suspension of license.
+So make sure that a part of your radar detector hunt involves the legality surrounding it for you to fully enjoy its benefits.